 We are committed to providing extraordinary support to you and your child; to that end, the Overland office is staffed from 8:30 a.m. to 8:30 p.m. seven days a week during the summer (outside of office hours our answering service provides emergency coverage).
 Our leaders in the field are in touch with our office regularly; they carry cell phones (and in some cases satellite phones).
 Anytime a camper is treated for an injury or illness by a doctor or medical personnel, parents are notified by our office.
 A director will call the parents to explain the nature of the injury or illness, the sequence of events leading up to the injury and/or the steps leading to the treatment.
 Parents are typically able to speak with the medical personnel, with the leaders and with their child.

-Hike, bike and canoe from the mountains to the coast of Maine.
+Hike, explore and canoe from the mountains to the coast of Maine.